jcoliz/WindowsAiEdgeLabCV/README.md

 5. Make note of the connection string for the iothubowner role.
 You'll need this later.
 6. Now, we will create a device.
 Switch to the "IoT Edge" pane.
 7. Choose "Add a new device"
+7. Make a note of the name you chose for this device.
+You'll need this later.
 8. Once created, select the device from the list.
 9. Make note of the connection string for this device.
 You'll need this later.